-How to invest 1 million pounds
+How to invest 1 million pounds: what should you do with your money?

 How you invest 1 million pounds hinges on several factors (attitude to risk, long-term financial goals, etc).
 Find out which route best suits you.